 Your Right to Cancel a Timeshare Purchase in Ohio

-In Ohio, you have three business days to cancel a timeshare purchase.
+In Ohio, you generally have three business days to cancel a timeshare purchase.
+(If you purchase a timeshare in Ohio and want to cancel, consult with a qualified attorney about your rights.)

 How to Cancel an Ohio Timeshare Contract